maplight/votersedge-static-pages/en/about-voters-edge.md

 ---

 ## Welcome to Voter's Edge

 Voter’s Edge is a comprehensive, nonpartisan online guide to federal, state, and local elections in California, Illinois, and New York.
-In California, Voter's Edge is produced in partnership with the League of Women Voters of California Education Fund - learn more about this partnership.

 #### With Voter’s Edge, voters can: